Basic Equipment (Elements from the D&D Expert Rulebook.)

 *Use Detect Magic frequently.

-*Use Charm Person and Change Self to trick occupants of a Dungeon into aiding the party.
+*Use Charm Person, Change Self, or simple disguises (holy symbols/uniforms), to trick occupants of a Dungeon into aiding the party.
 Use subterfuge.

 *Use trickery or magic to have Dungeon occupants fight each other.